 What is Backward Integration?

-Backward integration is a process in which a company acquires or merges with other businesses that supply raw materials needed in the production of the finished product.
+Backward integration is a process in which a company acquires or merges with other businesses that supply raw materials needed in the production of its finished product.
 Businesses pursue backward integration with the expectation that the process will result in cost savings, increased revenues, and improved efficiency in the production process.
 Companies also use backward integration as a way of gaining competitive advantage and creating barriers to entry to new industry entrants.

 How It Works

-A business that implements backward integration attempts to move backward in the industrial chain to the control of raw materials.
+A business that implements backward integration attempts to move backward in the supply chain to the control of raw materials.
 The supply chain process starts with the sourcing and delivery of raw materials to the manufacturer’s warehouse and ends when the final product gets to the end consumer.

 Example of Backward Integration

-An example is a wine manufacturer that seeks to acquire a wine glass manufacturing company that owns the rights and technologies of manufacturing glass.
+An example is a wine manufacturer that seeks to acquire a wine bottle manufacturing company that owns the rights and technologies of manufacturing glass.
 By acquiring the wine glass manufacturing company, the wine manufacturer will be in a position to control the quality of the manufactured glass, cost of production, as well as the quality of raw materials used in the manufacturing process.

 Advantages of Backward Integration